tmeach/A-B-experiments/taxi_churn_rate/README.md

 * trips_in_first_30_days – the number of trips taken by the driver in the first 30 days after registration
 * luxury_car_user – TRUE if the user took a luxury car in the first 30 days
 * weekday_pct – the percentage of the user's trips occurring on weekdays
-* The company seeks to analyze this data to understand driver churn, identify relevant driver segments, and make data-driven improvements to the service to minimize churn in the future.